dancer1325/rest-assured-wiki/FAQ.md

 	```
 2. Q: How can I determine if a JSON response path exists or doesn't exist?

- > A: Imagine that we have a resource called "/json" that returns the following JSON response:
+ > Imagine that we have a resource called "/json" that returns the following JSON response:
  ```javascript
  {
     "done": true,